fylgja/fylgja/components/auto-grid/README.md

 ## Config

-Want more control on the base styles, than the CSS variable.
-Down here are the following SCSS variables you can modify.
+Do you want more control over the Auto Grid CSS variables, modify the following SCSS variables.

 ```scss
 $auto-grid-cols: 250px !default;